rin-nas/phantomjs_modules/README.md

-# PhantomJS v2.1.x to NodeJS v8.x adapter for using NodeJS modules (NPM) in PhantomJS
+# PhantomJS v2.1.x to NodeJS v8.x adapter for using NodeJS modules (npm) in PhantomJS

 **Usage:**